 The bill S. 18 aims to amend the South Carolina Code of Laws by introducing Section 16-23-540, which establishes the offense of criminally negligent storage of a firearm.
 It defines key terms such as "child," "criminal negligence," and "secure," and outlines the responsibilities of firearm owners to prevent children from accessing readily dischargeable firearms.
-A person is guilty of this offense if a child gains access to a firearm due to the owner's failure to secure it or if the firearm is left in a location where the owner should have known a child could access it.
+Under this new provision, individuals can be charged with a misdemeanor if a child gains access to a firearm due to the owner's failure to secure it or if the firearm is left in an accessible manner.
+The bill also provides affirmative defenses for certain situations where a child's access to the firearm is supervised or results from unlawful entry.

-Penalties for violations include a misdemeanor charge with fines up to $1,000 or imprisonment for up to one year.
-If a child discharges the firearm and causes death or serious bodily injury, the penalties increase to fines up to $2,000 or imprisonment for up to three years.
-Additionally, the bill mandates that firearm retailers post warnings about the legal responsibilities regarding firearm storage and provide written copies of these warnings to purchasers.
-The bill will take effect upon the Governor's approval.
+Penalties for violations vary, with standard offenses resulting in fines up to $1,000 or imprisonment for up to one year.
+However, if a child discharges the firearm and causes death or serious bodily injury, the penalties increase to fines up to $2,000 or imprisonment for up to three years.
+Additionally, the bill mandates that firearm retailers post a warning about the legal responsibilities regarding firearm storage and provide a written copy of this warning to purchasers.
+Violations of this requirement can also result in misdemeanor charges with fines ranging from $1,000 to $5,000.
+The act will take effect upon approval by the Governor.

 Latest Version: 16-23-540